Harchvertelol/Dangerous-Dave-2-Modification-Edition/README.md

  - Bonuspak
  - Screenpack
 6. Flexible settings.
-7. The new card format, that is, the original cards from the deiva will NOT work.
+7. The new level format, that is, the original levels from the deiva will NOT work.
 But, thanks to Crazy Daver, he wrote the converter.
-8. All the features of the original Dangerous Dave 2 are supported, except for the intelligence of monsters, miscalculation of a player’s shots, reload.
+8. All the features of the original Dangerous Dave 2 are supported, except some monsters (their intelligence has not yet been written, but if you wish and if you can’t wait, you can do it yourself by creating your own modpack or modifying the standard modpack).
-9. Scaling of the game window has been done (the scale variable in DD2.ini, defaults to 2).
-10 The modpack has the ability to load its .ini settings file.
+9. The modpack has the ability to load its .ini settings file.
 Not particularly tested.
 Possible terrible bugs with a difference in values variables in the video section.
-11. Added console.
+10. Added console.
 Press '~', switch to the MS-DOS emulator window, enter commands.

 ## In the plans
 1. Monster generators (read "respawn points").
 Needed for arena maps.